 The health benefits that follow a keto lifestyle are becoming more and more widely accepted.

 There have been many clinical studies conducted that suggest the lowering of risk for heart disease, helps those with metabolic syndrome, insulin resistance, and type 2 diabetes.

-There are new studies being analyzed for the possible effects on acne, cancer, polycystic ovary syndrome (PCO) and even nervous system diseases like; Alzheimer’s, Parkinson’s, and Lou Gehrig’s Disease.
+New studies are being analyzed for the possible effects on acne, cancer, polycystic ovary syndrome (PCO), and even nervous system diseases like; Alzheimer’s, Parkinson’s, and Lou Gehrig’s Disease.